Indiana Teenager Annalysa McMillan Killed By Passenger In The Back Seat Of Her Car While She Was Driving

 Writing in The Atlantic, Heather Sher, a radiologist who treated some of the victims of the shooting, describes the type of wounds a round from this weapon can deliver.

 “In a typical handgun injury… a bullet leaves a laceration through an organ such as the liver.
 To a radiologist, it appears as a linear, thin, gray bullet track through the organ.
 [But an organ injured by an AR-15 round] looked like an overripe melon smashed by a sledgehammer, and was bleeding extensively.
-How could a gunshot wound have caused this much damage?,” she writes.
+How could a gunshot wound have caused this much damage?” she writes.

 Delivered To Your INBOX